 Revenue plan for a multiplatform magazine business model

 Determine the future of your revenue by product, revenue by sponsor, revenue by channel.
 Identify profitable new products, determine if native advertising is for you and how much you’ll charge to create this content, and decide how to price your premium subscription products.
 Identify your costs, risks and opportunities so you know what you need to invest and can take advantage of the investor funds flowing back into the publishing market if necessary.

 Organization plan for a multiplatform magazine business model

 You don’t have to hire an army of new employees, but you do have to know how to organize the ones you have to effectively execute a Mequoda multiplatform publishing plan.
-It’s also worth considering what functions could be outsourced to maximize on efficiency, cost and results.
+It’s also worth considering what functions could be outsourced to maximize efficiency, cost and results.

 Design it for your specific needs, not based on the traditional publishing model you’re used to.
 Multiplatform publishing involves not just content recycling, but talent recycling.
 Will your team be better organized by platform, or by content that gets distributed across multiple platforms?